How to buy stocks and shares in the UK

 Buying shares often sounds like a complicated process.
 But by using the right tools, investing in shares can be easier than it sounds.

-Buying stocks and shares often sounds like a complicated process.
-But using the right tools, investing in shares can be easier than it sounds.
+Buying shares often sounds like a complicated process.
+But by using the right tools, investing in the stock market can be easier than it sounds.

 When you buy shares in a company, you own a small part of it.

-You’ll receive a share of the business’ profits and may even have voting rights.
+You could receive a share of the company’s profits if they pay a dividend, and you may even have voting rights.
 And despite appearances, buying shares can be a lot easier than it looks.

 Let’s take a closer look at how shares work and how to buy them.